pwbriggs/music-assistant.github.io/docs/music-providers/soundcloud.md

 # SoundCloud Provider ![Preview image](../assets/icons/soundcloud-icon.svg){ width=70 align=right }

-Support for Soundcloud as a Music provider in Music Assistant was contributed by @gieljnssns !
+Music Assistant has support for Soundcloud.
+Contributed by @gieljnssns !

 ## How to get O-Auth and Client id